akazemian/Engineered_Models/README.md

 # Engineered_Models

-This repository contains wide untrained models that can compete with standard pre-trained CNNs at predicting neural responses in the visual cortex.
-To use the model, just clone the repository and continue as with any pytorch model.
-The call_model notebook contains an example of how the model can be initialized.
+This repository contains wide untrained convolutional neural networks that can compete with standard pre-trained CNNs at predicting neural responses in primate visual cortex.
+To use the expansion model, clone the repository to a local directrory and proceed as you would with any pytorch model.
+The call_model notebook shows how the model can be initialized.